Guide to Down Payment Assistance in All 50 States

 Arkansas Down Payment Assistance

-There are 11 programs run by four agencies in Arkansas.
-The ADFA Down Payment Assistance Program (DPA) can lend up to $10,000 for down payment and closing cost assistance.
+The ADFA Down Payment Assistance Program (DPA) can lend up to $15,000 for down payment and closing cost assistance.
 This takes the form of a 10-year second mortgage.
+You can also look into the authority's SmartStart or Move-up loan programs, too.

 California Down Payment Assistance

 No state is better served than California when it comes to down payment assistance.
-There are 357 programs delivered by 231 agencies.
-So be prepared to spend a little time tracking down the one that suits you best.
+There are lots of programs by a range of agencies, so be prepared to spend a little time tracking down the one that suits you best.

 The California Housing Finance Agency has the MyHome Assistance program, which can provide a loan of up to 3.5% of the home's purchase price or $10,000 (whichever is less).
 Qualified educators and others employed in the schools system are not subject to the $10,000 limit.